ruby/ruby/doc/yjit/yjit.md

   It will cause all machine code to be discarded when the executable memory size limit is hit, meaning JIT compilation will then start over.
   This can allow you to use a lower executable memory size limit, but may cause a slight drop in performance when the limit is hit.
 - `--yjit-perf`: enable frame pointers and profiling with the `perf` tool
-- `--yjit-trace-exits`: produce a Marshal dump of backtraces from specific exits.
+- `--yjit-trace-exits`: produce a Marshal dump of backtraces from all exits.
 Automatically enables `--yjit-stats`
+- `--yjit-trace-exits=COUNTER`: produce a Marshal dump of backtraces from specified exits.
+Automatically enables `--yjit-stats`
-- `--yjit-trace-exits-sample-rate=N`: trace exit locations only every Nth occurrence
+- `--yjit-trace-exits-sample-rate=N`: trace exit locations only every Nth occurrence.
+Automatically enables `--yjit-trace-exits`

 Note that there is also an environment variable `RUBY_YJIT_ENABLE` which can be used to enable YJIT.
 This can be useful for some deployment scripts where specifying an extra command-line option to Ruby is not practical.